LLCampos/book-notes/algorithms-to-live-by.md

 * You know the number of candidates you can evaluate
 * You evaluate the candidates at random, one at a time

-**Solution:** Evaluate 37% of the candidates.
-After that, make an offer to the first one better than the best of the previous 37%.
+**Solution:** Look-The-Leap Rule: Evaluate 37% of the candidates; after that, make an offer to the first one better than the best of the previous 37%.

 **Quality of Solution:** This will lead to picking the best 37% of the time.